jamesfifer/Sahel_Mosquito_Network/README.md

 # Sahel_Mosquito_Network
-This contains all scripts associated with the 2024 Princeton workshop
+Download the folder with all scripts and file for the workshop at https://drive.google.com/file/d/17y9c35MzxzVScrv0SycD6J5r3xF56elp/view?usp=sharing